Nik Thakkar: Awards and recognition

 Thakkar won the GenArt Prize together with Ada Zanditon at New York Fashion Week in 2015.

 He was included among the one hundred most original and influential people in the UK creative and media industries by Time Out Magazine in 2012 and was voted one of the top-five most eligible bachelors of 2017 by the readers of Out Magazine.

 Media Appearances

 In 2023, NEO 10Y made an appearance in the Channel 4 series "Higher Ground," where he was featured in an episode discussing the topic of manifesting a vegan future before and after consuming magic mushroom psychedelics.
 This appearance garnered significant attention, resulting in the episode becoming Channel 4's highest-engaged Instagram post ever.
+2025 saw NEO 10Y's appearance on Jimmy Carr's show where he discussed a vegan future, his music and purpose to help manifest a protopian dimension of peace through the expansion of love energy.
+Much of the content went viral amassing over 20 million views.